ECCC-MSC/open-data/docs/msc-data/nwp_hrdps-north/readme_hrdps-north-datamart_en.md

 ## Variable list

-This list contains both the parameters generated from HRDPS-North outputs and the weather elements on the grid (*HRDPS-WEonG*) calculated in post-processing.
+This list contains both the parameters generated from HRDPS-North outputs and the weather elements on the grid (*HRDPS-WEonG*) calculated in post-processing (only available on the rotated lat-lon grid)

 <table id="csv-table" class="display"></table>